 - When to ask?
 Anytime.
 You can ask formally, during performance reviews, and informally—and immediately.
 Or later, at the end of a project or matter.
 Ask “How do you think that went?”
 Or, “How could the team have done better?”
 Demonstrate that you respond well to constructive criticism, too.

-Bottom line: Even in the happiest workplaces, we’re all human—and silly stuff and irritating stuff is going to happen.
+Bottom line: Even in the happiest workplaces, we’re all human.
+Silly and irritating stuff is going to happen.
 But when a mild irritant threatens to become a full-size disruption, you need to know the people all around will point you toward it—and help you load up the elephant gun.

-Joan Feldman, principal at Feldcomm, is an editor and writer who has created, steered and contributed to myriad practice management publications, including ABA Law Practice magazine, where she has been Managing Editor for the past 12 years.
+Joan Feldman, Editor-in-Chief of Attorney at Work, is an editor and writer who has created, steered and contributed to myriad practice management publications, including ABA Law Practice magazine, where she was Managing Editor for a dozen years.
 Follow her @JoanHFeldman.